-The regional and municipal levels are reached through the activities such as dedicated workshops, webinars and local events of the network partners Borg&Co (in cooperation with eceee), FEDARENE and Energy Cities.
+The regional and municipal levels are reached through activities such as dedicated workshops, webinars and local events of the network partners Borg&Co (eceee) and FEDARENE.

-EEW4 will reach out as well to the representatives of business community, national experts from energy agencies through the network partner ESV, and civil society.
+EEW5 will reach out as well to the representatives of the business community, to national experts from energy agencies through the network partner ESV, and to civil society.

 Previous Energy Efficiency Watch projects

 Energy Efficiency Watch 5 is based on the findings of the preceding projects EEW4, EEW3, EEW2 and EEW1.
 EEW 1-3 analysed the mechanisms of how to further encourage mutual learning on policy instruments among the EU MS, showing that comprehensive policy packages are more effective than single, non-combined measures, illustrating good practice and providing recommendations on how to further improve the process of policy development.

 EEW4 laid the ground for the narratives research and development, which is via EEW5 now adapted to the EU Green Deal as the new EU growth principle.